 What sets RealtyShares apart is the ability to invest in groups of properties as well as single properties, and in its types of debt, equity and preferred equity.
 The company serves two purposes in proliferating the real estate market online.
 First, it aims to help accredited investors in a wide variety of projects, and second, it helps companies fund their real estate projects in a way that does not require them turning to traditional financing from banks or large lenders.

-To become an investor, all you have to do is sign up on the website for free.
+Unlike with some of the other best online investment sites, to become an investor all you have to do is sign up on the website for free.
 The company touts itself as allowing investors to invest with as little as $5,000.
 Once enrolled, you can browse the listed real estate investments to find the type of asset, location and targeted return you are looking for.

 It is important to note that, while there are no fees for creating an account or browsing the listings, RealtyShares does charge a 1 percent annual management fee on equity investments.
 RealtyShares also charges a service fee, but for investors, it is spread between the interest rate charged to the borrower and the net interest being paid to the investors, so you see little of that effect on individual investments.

 In some cases, it also charges an over-raise fee to cover initial legal fees and other related expenses.
-This can be anywhere from 2.5–3.0 percent and is an origination fee on the debit the company raises for the projects.
+This can be anywhere from 2.5 percent to 3 percent and is an origination fee on the debit the company raises for the projects.